lorenzo-rovigatti/comp_bio_notes/exercises/molecular_dynamics.md

 # The main assignment

 Molecular dynamics code integrate Newton's equations to follow the dynamics of a systems made of components interacting with each other through a well-defined set of potentials.
 The mandatory part of this assignment is to write a molecular dynamics code that can be used to simulate a 3D Lennard-Jones system at a given temperature $T$ and density $\rho = N / V$, where $N$ is the number of particles and $V = L^3$ is the volume of the simulation box.
+Use the algorithms [discussed in class](../all_atom.md) and [implemented here](../notebooks/MD.ipynb).
 The code should

-1. Take as input at least the number of particles, temperature, density and the integration time step, $\delta t$.
+1. Take as input at least the number of particles, temperature, density and the integration time step, $\Delta t$.
+2. Initialise the system, for instance by using a function that places the particles on a cubic lattice, as done in the notebook linked above.
 2. Use the Velocity-Verlet integrator for the equations of motion.
 3. Take into account periodic boundary conditions (see [below](#sec:pbc) for details).
 4. Make it possible to optionally couple a thermostat to the system.
 The simplest to implement is the [Andersen thermostat](#sec:andersen_thermostat).

 Make use of reduced units: the particle diameter is $\sigma$, the depth of the LJ well is $\epsilon$, and the mass of a particle is $m$, so that time is measured in units of $t_0 = \sigma \sqrt{m / \epsilon}$.

-The documentation accompanying the code should contain a plot that shows that the fluctuations of the total energy is proportional to $\delta t$[^range_dt].
+The documentation accompanying the code should contain a plot that shows that the fluctuations of the total energy is proportional to $\Delta t^2$[^range_dt].

-[^range_dt]: This will be true only if $\delta t$ is not too large: be careful.
+[^range_dt]: This will be true only if $\Delta t$ is not too large: be careful.

 # Possible extensions